WHots/RosaryAC-rs/README.md

 ## About The Project

-This project is currently a work in progress and represents my initial foray into Rust and AI development.
-As such, the codebase is experimental and subject to significant changes.
+The codebase is experimental and subject to significant changes.
 The ultimate goal of this project is to provide a user-mode application that can be used to detect anomalies within a Windows process.

 ### Built With